aris-mav/NMRInversions.jl/docs/src/tutorial.md

 - `Label current selection` will highlight the selected polygon with a dashed line and add some text in the plot with the weighed average ``T_1/T_2`` of that region, as well as the volume fraction of it.
-- `Filter-out unselected` will remove everything outside the polygon.
+- `Filter-out selection` will remove everything inside the selection polygon.
 - `Cancel current selection` will discard the current polygon in case you do not like what you selected.
-- `Reset everything` will get you back to the original state, removing selections and restoring filtered-out regions.
+- `Reset selection` will remove all the selections you made.
+- `Reset filter` will undo anything you filtered-out.
 - `Save and exit` will bring up a window so that you can save your plot as a .png (without the buttons).